CharlesIrvineKC/mozart/README.md

 ## Todo

 * Publish 0.1 release to hex.
 * Develop a textual business processs modeling language with will be translated at runtime into native Elixir data structures.
-The language will be highly readable to process modeler with no programming experience.
+The language will be highly readable to process modelers with no programming experience.
 * Develop GUIs for:
   * Runtime trouble shooting and monitoring.
   * User and group administration.